rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 If there be for him an angel, a mediator, one of the thousand, to declare to man what is right for him, ^3323

-and he is merciful to him, and says, Deliver him from going down into the pit; I have found a ransom; ^3324
+and he is merciful to him, and says, 'Deliver him from going down into the pit; I have found a ransom; ^3324

-let his flesh become fresh with youth; let him return to the days of his youthful vigor; ^3325
+let his flesh become fresh with youth; let him return to the days of his youthful vigor'; ^3325

 then man prays to God, and he accepts him; he sees his face with a shout of joy, and he restores to man his righteousness. ^3326

-He sings before men and says : I sinned and perverted what was right, and it was not repaid to me. ^3327
+He sings before men and says: 'I sinned and perverted what was right, and it was not repaid to me. ^3327

-He has redeemed my soul from going down into the pit, and my life shall look upon the light. ^3328
+He has redeemed my soul from going down into the pit, and my life shall look upon the light.' ^3328

 Behold, God does all these things, twice, three times, with a man, ^3329